The Waiver Process

 We will begin accepting applications for the 2023-2024 school year starting June 1, 2023.

 All Foreign Exchange Waivers must be submitted through the UIL Portal only.

 Administrators: Due to the high call volume, please allow us the opportunity to return your call prior to calling back.

 When applying for the Parent Residence or Four-Year Waiver, include all necessary documentation to support your written statements.
 If we have to request this information, the process will be delayed.

 Types of Waivers

-Foreign Exchange Waiver: The foreign exchange waiver is for a student studying in America on a J-1 Visa wishing to participate in varsity athletics, he/she may apply for this waiver.
-A waiver to participate in junior varsity athletics, or any academic, drama or music competitions is not needed, but the student must comply with section 400 of the Constitution and Contest Rules.
+Foreign Exchange Waiver (FES waiver): The foreign exchange waiver is for a student studying in America on a J-1 Visa wishing to participate in varsity athletics, he/she may apply for this waiver.
+A waiver to participate in junior varsity athletics, or any academic, drama or music competitions is not needed, but the student must comply with Section 400 of the Constitution and Contest Rules.

-(More Information: Constitution & Contest Rules, Section 440 and Constitution & Contest Rules, Section 465)
+More Information: Constitution & Contest Rules, Section 442 and Constitution & Contest Rules, Section 465

 - All submitted documents must be in English